Hanoverian Southern Railway: History

 With the opening of the high-speed railway in 1991, most of the long-distance traffic on the Southern Railway moved to the new line.

 Operation today

 Long-distance trains run almost exclusively on the high-speed line.
 Approximate hourly regional trains run on the Southern Railway on the Hamburg–Uelzen–Hanover-Göttingen route, operated by Metronom.
 Night trains and car-carrying passenger trains also use the "old" line.
 The line continues to be used frequently by freight trains.

 Since the closure of the Dransfeld route to passenger trains in May 1980 all trains between Göttingen and Kassel run via Eichenberg, except high-speed trains, which run on the high-speed route.

 Dransfeld ramp

-The former section from Göttingen via Dransfeld to Hanoverian Münden is largely converted to a bicycle track or a habitat for fauna and flora, where it has become overgrown.
+The former section from Göttingen via Dransfeld to Hann.
+Münden is largely converted to a bicycle track or a habitat for fauna and flora, where it has become overgrown.
 Parts are now built over with houses or commercial buildings.